The Future of Office Spaces: Creating Meaningful Experiences

 Data from Remit Consulting shows average office occupancy across the UK at around 38%.
 On Tuesdays, it’s busier.
 On Fridays, it’s almost empty.

-That pattern tells you everything: the office isn’t a constant anymore, it’s an event.
-The companies who understand this design around it - treating the office as a moment worth showing up for, not a mandate.
+That pattern tells you everything: the office isn’t a constant anymore; it’s an event.
+Companies that understand this design around it—treating the office as a moment worth showing up for, not a mandate.

-The real competitor isn’t another employer - it’s the sofa, the café, the co-working space with better coffee and no broken HDMI cable.
+The real competitor isn’t another employer; it’s the sofa, the café, or the co-working space with better coffee and no broken HDMI cable.

 If you want people back, your office has to earn their attention.
 That doesn’t mean slides or beanbags.
 It means daylight, acoustics, warmth, and technology that simply works.
 It means an experience that makes people feel better after a day there than when they arrived.